-While sitting with Mom outside her nursing home in Virginia I noticed what looked like a crust of bread being hauled off by an ant.
-I marvel at how much an ant can carry – ten to fifty times their body weight they say.
-Mom, who inspired my gardening start, isn’t able to talk much anymore.
+Hello fellow readers, While sitting with Mom outside her nursing home in Virginia, I noticed a crust of bread being hauled off by an ant.
+I marvel at how much an ant can carry – ten to fifty times their body weight, they say.
+Mom, who inspired my gardening start, can’t talk much anymore.
 Still, we share the joy of observing nature.

 It’s curious to me why Mom’s bagworm was on the move.
-Turns out they take their bags with them to find fresh feeding areas.
+It turns out they take their bags with them to find fresh feeding areas.
 Yet there was still plenty to eat on the host arborvitae.
-Sometimes it’s just time to move on.
+Sometimes maybe it’s just time to move on.

 Garden Dilemmas?
 AskMaryStone@gmail.com

-Side note: For bagworms out of reach there are biological controls safe for birds and beneficial insects such as spraying with the bacterium Bacillus thuringiensis (Bt) after the larvae have hatched in the spring.
+Side note: For bagworms out of reach, there are biological controls safe for birds and beneficial insects, such as spraying with the bacterium Bacillus thuringiensis (Bt) after the larvae have hatched in the spring.
 The bagworms eat the treated foliage, sicken and die.
-There’s also a beneficial nematode, Steinernema carpocapsae that feeds on bagworms.
-The nematodes must be sprayed onto the bags before the female bagworm lays her eggs.
+There’s also a beneficial nematode, Steinernema carpocapsae, that feeds on bagworms that must be sprayed onto the bags before the female bagworm lays her eggs.